 Daily maths lessons ensure that children are taught with a strong emphasis on developing fluency, reasoning and problem-solving skills.
-We develop children’s learning across all strands of maths through a variety of approaches.
-Initially, we provide children with concrete manipulatives to secure their understanding of place value.
+Each topic begins with a pre-assessment, giving teachers a clear understanding of the prior children’s knowledge and misconceptions.
+In class, we develop children’s learning across all strands of maths through a variety of approaches.
+We provide children with concrete manipulatives to secure their understanding of core concepts.
 As they move through the school, they are expected to use both pictorial and written methods as outlined in our whole school calculation policy.
-To help children succeed in maths, there is a strong focus on developing knowledge and understanding of times tables and arithmetic skills.
+Through careful curriculum planning, children revisit concepts regularly to ensure they develop a deep and meaningful understanding of mathematics.

-All lessons in Key Stage 1 and 2 follow the National Curriculum objectives for mathematics.
-Teachers use this as the basis for their lessons aiming to build confidence and mastery in order to provide and broad and balanced curriculum.
-The starting point for all topics is a pre-assessment, which enables teachers to plan and pitch the learning to the needs of all children.
+All lessons in Key Stage 1 and 2 follow the national curriculum objectives for mathematics.
+Teachers use this as the basis for their lessons, aiming to build confidence and mastery in order to provide and broad and balanced curriculum.
+Lesson sequences are carefully planned to ensure that there is a clear progression in learning and the children’s prior knowledge is built upon and developed.
 Through daily maths lessons and fortnightly maths conferencing, children are given the opportunity to deepen their understanding of a variety of concepts.
+To help children succeed in maths, there is a strong focus on developing knowledge and understanding of times tables and arithmetic skills, which are regularly taught and practised.
 Regular formative and summative assessment takes place to ensure all children make strong progress.
-Through careful curriculum planning, children revisit concepts regularly to ensure they develop a deep and meaningful understanding of mathematics.